larsmhaugland/file-converter/README.md

 	- The current version of the program gets varied results if multi-threading is enabled (```<MaxThreads>``` is over 1).
 For consistent results, use ```<MaxThreads>1</MaxThreads>```
 - Parsing siegfried data from incomplete run
   	- The current version of the program cannot successfully recover siegfried data from an incomplete run
+- Timeout
+  	- Timeout for conversion is not yet implemented

 ### GUI